sewaadekunle/Sales-Performance-Analysis-with-SQL/README.md

 - February (Month 2) and September (Month 9) recorded the lowest sales across the year.

 **Insight**

-Sales tend to be stronger toward the end of each month, with the 4th week consistently outperforming earlier weeks.
-On a monthly level, sales peak around mid-year, particularly in June, while some months show noticeably lower performance.
+Sales consistently peak during the 4th week of each month, indicating increased customer activity toward month-end.
+On a monthly level, June records the highest sales, while February and September show the weakest performance.

+**Recommendation**

+Marketing campaigns, promotions, and inventory restocking should be aligned with end-of-month demand spikes.
+Lower-performing months present opportunities for targeted promotions or seasonal strategies to stabilize revenue throughout the year.

 ### 5. Highest-Spending Customers